mundyreimer/dark_market_ml/README.md

 Files:
-Final_code: contains all our code from modeling to visualization. meow data: Origianl csv we downloaded from Kaggle. fixed meow data: Dataset we used after cleaning the origianl kaggle csv.
+\nFinal_code: contains all our code from modeling to visualization.
+\nmeow data: Origianl csv we downloaded from Kaggle.
+\nfixed meow data: Dataset we used after cleaning the origianl kaggle csv.